Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit

 Subscribe to Haldimand-Norfolk Health Unit media releases.

-• Health Unit detects West Nile virus in our area
+• Health Unit warns of Lyme disease in area